adriaan/ReviewPrompting/README.md

 # ReviewPromping

 This is a library to help you easily and thoughtfully prompt users of your app to leave a review on the App Store, by asking the right user at the right time.
+It uses the native `SKStoreReviewController.requestReview()` method introduced in iOS 10.3.
 The ideas behind this library (as well as a couple of case studies)  can be found [here](https://www.youtube.com/watch?v=9DI3qnbqa8o&list=PLRdg1MF7wOwyjzRyDMqNXkFhwV7tmoCki&index=13)

 ## What it does